 Even if you haven’t been bitten by the surfing bug, Huntington Beach is a great place to just chill out and enjoy the Southern California vibes.
 When you get tired of the beach head to the Shipley Nature Center that is open on Fridays and Saturdays between 9 a.m. and 1 p.m.

 9. Learn about surfing culture at Surfing Walk of Fame

 Where to stay: Huntington Surf Inn

-A testament to Orange County’s surfing culture, the Surfing Walk of Fame is the landmark featuring plaques of many surf legends, some of which come from Orange County.
-Also nearby, there’s the International Surfing Museum where you can learn everything about the history of surfing and the evolution of the surfing culture throughout the world.
+A testament to Orange County’s surfing culture, the Surfing Walk of Fame boasts plaques of many surf legends, some of which come from Orange County.
+Also nearby, there’s the International Surfing Museum where you can learn the history of surfing and the evolution of the surfing culture throughout the world.

 Exhibits featured in the museum are mostly focused on some of the most prominent surfers and major events that took place throughout the history of surfing.
-Although this museum is especially popular with surfing fans, it’s a fun place to visit because all exhibits feature a fun and engaging way of narrating the history of this sport.
+Although this museum is especially popular with surfing fans, it’s a fun place to visit because all exhibits feature narrate the history of this sport in a fun and engaging way.

 Address: 101 Main St, Huntington Beach, CA 92648